Continuous cyber exercising leads to high readiness

 What are exercises?

 Exercises are scenario-driven simulations of a cyber incident.
 Participants respond to the incident and underlying threats by performing a variety of actions such as incident management, forensics, communication, and reporting.
 Parts of the scenario, known as injects, are released over the duration of the exercise.
-These injects usually provide more information about the threat and may change the actions or decision made by the participants.
+These injects usually provide more information about the threat and may change the actions or decisions made by the participants.